BUY 1 GIVE 1 OFFER!! USE CODE: MEGABOGO

 • FAQs

-What is CBD?
+First, What Exactly is CBD?

 Cannabidiol (CBD) is a natural compound known as a phytocannabinoid found in cannabis plants.
 It is one of over 100 cannabinoids present in the cannabis plant and can make up to 40% of its extract.
 CBD is widely recognized for its potential medical uses, most notably in treating epilepsy.
 Unlike THC (tetrahydrocannabinol), another well-known cannabinoid, CBD is non-psychoactive, meaning it does not produce a “high.”
 This makes it a popular choice for those seeking therapeutic benefits without the mind-altering effects.

-What is CBG?
+And What About CBG?

 Cannabigerol (CBG) is a lesser-known cannabinoid found in the cannabis plant and is gaining attention for its potential health benefits.
 Often referred to as the “mother of all cannabinoids,” CBG is the precursor from which other cannabinoids, including CBD and THC, are synthesized as the plant matures.
 Although CBG typically makes up only a small percentage of the cannabis plant’s composition, it plays a crucial role in supporting the overall balance and function of the endocannabinoid system (ECS).